pat/thinking-sphinx/v4/advanced_config.md

 In the same vein as the above setting, you can nominate custom locations for your configuration, log and pid files.

 Here's some example syntax, using Thinking Sphinx's defaults.
-Uppercase words are placeholders for system variables - you can't actually use them in your YAML file.
+Uppercase words are placeholders for system variables in the example only - you can't actually use them in your YAML file.

 {% highlight yaml %}
 development: